Please do not contact this university directly.

 The University of Copenhagen is the largest institution of research and education in Denmark.

-The University of Copenhagen offers more than 500 individual courses taught in English at either bachelor (BA) or master (MA) level each semester.
+Exchange at the University of Copenhagen offers more than 500 individual courses taught in English at either bachelor (BA) or master (MA) level each semester.
 The courses are open to Danish and international students in the faculties of Theology, Social Sciences, Law, Health Sciences, Humanities and Science.
 The University of Copenhagen is one of the oldest Northern European Universities, established in 1479.
 It is also the largest research and education establishment in Denmark.

 The City of Copenhagen